 Mandatory 5-day rule: Since April 2019, employers must ensure that workers who have 10 or more days of paid leave take at least 5 days per year.
 Unused paid leave expires after 2 years from the date it was granted.

-Workers' Accident Compensation Insurance (労災保険, Rousai Hoken) is one of the most important protections available to you in Japan.
+Workers' Accident Compensation Insurance is one of the most important protections available to you in Japan.
 It covers medical treatment, compensation, and rehabilitation costs if you are injured or become ill due to your work, or during your commute to or from work.

 Crucially, this insurance applies to all workers employed in Japan, regardless of nationality, visa status, or employment type (full-time, part-time, temporary).
 Your employer pays 100% of the premium — you pay nothing.
 Even workers with irregular visa statuses are technically covered by this system.

-What is covered: Medical expenses (fully covered), temporary disability compensation (about 80% of average wages while unable to work), disability compensation, survivor benefits in case of death, and rehabilitation support.
+What is covered: Medical expenses (fully covered for work injuries and commuting accidents).
+For income replacement and other compensation benefits, the amount is determined according to applicable provisions.
+Coverage also includes temporary disability compensation (about 80% of average wages while unable to work), disability compensation, survivor benefits in case of death, and rehabilitation support.

 Japan has a comprehensive social insurance system that most workers — including foreign nationals — are required to enroll in.
 The main components are:

-- Employees' Pension Insurance (厚生年金保険): Contributions during your employment in Japan may be refundable as a lump-sum withdrawal payment (脱退一時金) when you leave Japan permanently, subject to certain conditions.
+- Employees' Pension Insurance: Contributions during your employment in Japan may be refundable as a lump-sum withdrawal payment when you leave Japan permanently, subject to certain conditions — must apply within 2 years of leaving Japan.

-- Employment Insurance (雇用保険): Provides unemployment benefits (基本手当) if you lose your job involuntarily.
+- Employment Insurance: Provides unemployment benefits if you lose your job.
+Voluntary resignation is also eligible (with an approximately 2–3 month waiting period).
 After 12 months of enrollment (in most cases), you are eligible to receive payments while looking for a new job.

 Part-time workers: If you work more than approximately 3/4 of the regular employee's hours, you are generally required to be enrolled in social insurance.
 Even if you work shorter hours, companies with 51 or more employees must enroll workers meeting certain weekly hours thresholds.